2010–11 CERH European League

 The 2010–11 CERH European League was the 46th edition of the CERH European League organized by CERH.
-Its Final Eight was held in May 2011 in Andorra la Vella, Andorra.
+The final eight was held in May 2011 in Andorra la Vella, Andorra.

 Group stage

 In each group, teams played against each other home-and-away in a home-and-away round-robin format.

 The group winners and runners-up advanced to the Final Eight.